 - Do you need an interview?

-- Do they keep have a waiting list?
+- Do they have a wait list?

 - Can you appeal/get feedback if denied?